Stausssi/katacoda-json/json-scenario/intro.md

 # The power of JSON in relational databases

 This Katacoda demonstrates possibilities and advantages of using JavaScript Object Notation (JSON) in a relational database.
+The main benefit of JSON in relational database is the additional flexibility when it comes to inserting and handling data with a flexible structure.
+It saves a lot of work needing to be done in a regular relational table and is way easier to overlook.
 A PostgreSQL database is used for demonstration purposes.

-Usually, most of the well known databases support JSON.
+First, you're given a quick introduction to PostgreSQL and JSON followed by a step-by-step tutorial showing you how to create a table with JSON columns.
+Afterwards, you'll learn how to insert JSON data into your table.
+Finally, you'll learn how to extract and even parse the JSON directly in your SQL query.

 ## Learning Objective